Frequently Asked Questions

 A: Yes!
 Talon Six Aerial carries a $1,000,000 aviation liability policy on all of our drones.

 Q: It’s so windy in Cheyenne!
 How can you even fly?

-A: Per the manufacturer, both the Inspire 2 and the Phantom 4 Pro have wind tolerance up to 22 miles per hour sustained; we have successfully flown in winds gusting to 42 mph (that was a little scary though).
+A: Per the manufacturer, our drones have wind tolerance up to 22 miles per hour sustained; we have successfully flown in winds gusting to 42 mph (that was a little scary though).

 Q: How will my photos or video be delivered?

 A: We can send you a download link, host your images on our servers, or give you physical media.
 You tell us how you want it and we’ll deliver.

 A: Typically you’ll get an email invoice via QuickBooks, but if you’re old school we can print an invoice (since Matt’s wife is a doctoral student, we have a pretty nice printer the size of a small refrigerator).

 Q: When is payment due?

 A: Within 15 days of invoice receipt unless you’ve made special arrangements.
 We can accept payment on site and take all major credit cards, Apple Pay, and PayPal.

 Q: Cheyenne Regional Airport is in the middle of the city; isn’t flying within 5 miles of an airport illegal?